gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/vault-connector/README.md

 vault kv put kv-v2/credentials-database url=127.0.0.1:3306 username=iam password=iam schema=iam
 ```

-## Using the Vault-Connector
-The library is not intended to be used as a standalone application but to be part of a service that needs to interact with Vault in order to retrieve secrets.

-For instance the `iam` service will need MySQL connection parameters to successfully startup.

 We need to initialize the database and create a user for the `iam` service with the credentials written on Vault:
 ```sql
 CREATE DATABASE iam;